marmelab/react-admin/docs/Remix.md

 ## Remix v2

-This section if for projects using [the new routing file conventions (v2)](https://remix.run/docs/en/main/file-conventions/route-files-v2https://remix.run/docs/en/main/file-conventions/route-files-v2).
+This section is for projects using [the new routing file conventions (v2)](https://remix.run/docs/en/main/file-conventions/route-files-v2).

 ### Using React-Admin As The Root Application